Hadiza Bawa-Garba case: Jack Adcock's death

 Separately, a hospital-wide IT failure delayed test results being available until 4.30pm, despite the blood samples being sent at 11am.
 After phoning the laboratory, the team received the blood results showing CRP 97, Urea 17.1, Creatinine 252.
 The chest radiograph was undertaken an hour later at 12 noon, but was not reported by a radiologist.
 Bawa-Garba reviewed the radiograph at 3pm, identified left upper lobe pneumonia, and prescribed intravenous cefuroxime.
 A repeat venous gas showed an improvement in the pH to 7.24.
 She reviewed Jack again in CAU, and saw that he had improved, and was sitting up and having a drink.
 The antibiotics were administered by the nursing staff at 4pm.
 The hospital Trust has acknowledged systemic failures contributed to events.

 Earlier that day, Bawa-Garba had admitted a terminally-ill child with a Do not resuscitate (DNAR) order to the side-room on the ward.
 This child was seen by another consultant during the day and discharged home in the afternoon.
 At 7pm, unbeknownst to Bawa-Garba, Jack was transferred from CAU to the same side-room on the ward.
 At around 8pm Jack began to deteriorate further, whereupon the on-call anaesthetic and paediatric registrars were fast-bleeped.
 Despite urgent treatment, he suffered cardiac arrest, CPR was commenced, and endotracheal intubation was carried out.
 Bawa-Garba attended the cardiac arrest call to the side-room believing it to be the terminally-ill child she admitted earlier with a DNAR order.
-She requested the team to stop resuscitation, but realised it to be the wrong patient within 2 minutes, and therefore recommenced CPR.
+She requested the team to stop resuscitation, but realized it to be the wrong patient within 2 minutes, and therefore recommenced CPR.

 Jack Adcock died of a cardiac arrest as a result of sepsis at 9.20pm.